For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Don’t worry about it,’ Mo said.
 ‘I’m confident you will eventually find your identity.’

-'I don’t think you understand,’ I said, ‘I’ve got to be going now, not eventually.
-Damn it; it’s got to be here someplace… I haven’t gone that far.'
+‘I don’t think you understand,’ I said, ‘I’ve got to be going now, not eventually.
+Damn it; it must be here someplace… I haven’t gone that far.
+Unless it’s at my campsite.’

-‘If you stop pacing, James, we can help.
-Just relax, have another tea and scone with us by the fireplace.
-If we take a little time to talk about where it might have gone, maybe we’ll be able to help you find what you're looking for.’
+‘If you stop pacing, James, we can help you understand your situation.
+Relax by the fireplace with us and have another tea and scone.
+If we take a little time to talk about where it might have gone, maybe we’ll be able to help you find what you’re looking for.’

 ‘Fine, but let’s make this quick so I can be on my way.’

-‘We’d be please to help you find your ID,’ Mo said with a smirk.
+‘We’d be pleased to help you find your ID,’ Mo said with a smirk.
 ‘And when you do, it will then be time for you to return.’

 ‘I’m ready now,’ I said.